Frequently Asked Questions

 Q: How do I figure out my ring size?

-When you receive your new ring: If it initially seems to be a little too large or too small, try wearing it for a few weeks to get used to it before requesting a different size.
-Remember, different activities and temperatures throughout the day will cause your hands and fingers to constantly change, so it’s normal to have a ring feel tight sometimes and loose other times--often in the same day.
-Wearing your new ring for a few weeks will help you better determine if a resize is necessary.!
+1. When you receive your new ring: If it initially seems to be a little too large or too small, try wearing it for a few weeks to get used to it before requesting a different size.
+Remember, different activities and temperatures throughout the day will cause your hands and fingers to constantly change, so it’s normal to have a ring feel tight sometimes and lose other times--often on the same day.
+Wearing your new ring for a few weeks will help you better determine if a resize is necessary.

 Q: How large are these military rings?

-A: The dimensions vary slightly according to ring size.
+1. The dimensions vary slightly according to ring size.
 However, here are the dimensions for the Freedom and Independence rings [for standard size 10].
 20mm across the widest part on top.
-28mm from top of stone to bottom of ring shank.
+28mm from top of the stone to bottom of the ring shank.
 The simulated stones are 12X10mm.
-The Patriot ring is 22mm across the widest part on top; 30mm from top of stone to bottom of ring shank.
-The Venus ring is 9mm across the top, 20mm across the shank, and 24mm from top of stone to bottom of ring shank.
+The Patriot ring is 22mm across the widest part on top; 30mm from the top of the stone to the bottom of the ring shank.
+The Venus ring is 9mm across the top, 20mm across the shank, and 24mm from the top of the stone to the bottom of the ring shank.
 The men's Signet ring measures approximately 16.8mm x 13.4mm.
 The men's Combat top is 13mm x 11mm and the outer edges of the base measure approximately 20mm x 17.5mm.

 Q: I need to make a change to a ring I just ordered.
 Is this possible?

-A: Email us the exact changes you need made to the ring at customerservice@militarymilestones.com ; depending on where your ring is in the manufacturing process we may be able to make changes.
+1. Email us the exact changes you need to be made to the ring at [email protected] ; depending on where your ring is in the manufacturing process we may be able to make changes.

 Q: I lost my ring.
 Can you replace it?

-A: We should have your information on file.
+1. We should have your information on file.
 We can make a new ring for you.
-Please call customer service at (859) 334-0737 to arrange a payment plan.
+Please call customer service at (859) 334-0737 if you need assistance.

 Q: Will the metal tarnish or fade?
 Will it turn my finger green?

-A: Valadium®: A fine jeweler's stainless steel, with silver toned looks that is value priced.
+1. Siladium®: A fine jeweler's stainless steel, with silver-toned looks that is value priced.
 Contains 12% nickel.
-Sun-Lite Valadium®: Featuring the durability of fine jeweler's steel, electro-charged with the look of yellow Gold.
+Sun-Lite (Golden) Silladium®: Featuring the durability of fine jeweler's steel, electro-charged with the look of yellow Gold.
 Contains 12% nickel.
+The Golden Siladium ring is a "plated" style look.
+The gold-look is not mixed into the metal itself.

 Q: What is Silver Select™?